 Marceline is the only character who is on a First Name Basis with Bubblegum, not even her close friends call her Bonnibel, and also calls her cute nicknames like "Bonnie" and "Bub-Bubs".

-After Bubblegum's attempt at a song fails, Marceline taunts her that "she's not as perfect as she thought she was" and has no right to judge her, to which Bubblegum angrily replies that she "never said [Marceline] had to be perfect" (the original storyboard has her add "I just want you to not be so much of a screw up all the time!").
+After Bubblegum's attempt at a song fails, Marceline taunts her that "she's not as perfect as she thought she was" and has no right to judge her, to which Bubblegum angrily replies that she "never said [Marceline] had to be perfect" in a way that just screams "past breakup argument" (the original storyboard has her add "I just want you to not be so much of a screw up all the time!").
 In response Marceline spits at Bubblegum, Bubblegum storms off in shocked anger, and Marceline actually starts crying (for one of only three times in the entire series) and also leaves.
+Here's the clip.

 At the end of the episode, Bubblegum's stolen treasure is shown to be a shirt Marceline gave her which she wears as pajamas (for comparison, Finn's treasure was a wad of Bubblegum's hair when he was still in full Precocious Crush mode towards her), a revelation which causes Marceline to blush.